 As a Facebook Marketer, what do these algorithm changes (including the ones anticipated) mean?
 Well, here are a few strategies to make it work.

 Think Of Organic Facebook Marketing As A Top Of The Funnel Strategy

 Show off your brand personality and take people behind the scenes of your company with a picture.
 Else, repurpose your blog post into a native Facebook video (using a tool like Lumen5) for consumption on Facebook itself.
-Essentially, organic Facebook marketing is a strategy to drive brand awareness and discovery.
 Get rid of those links to keep the engagement levels up on your page.
+Organic Facebook marketing is a strategy to drive brand awareness and discovery.

 As per a 2016 Demand Generation Report: